 Well, yeah, it sounds like a lot of food.
 And even though you stayed just for a few weeks in the Netherlands, could you notice some differences in how food waste is perceived and/or handled here compared to Spain?

 Well, what I noticed most in Spain is that like my parents, for example, or the parents of my friends always buy something new and then if it doesn't get eaten in five days, they're like: ‘oh, nobody wants it’, and they immediately throw it away.
 Since I've lived alone in the Netherlands, I don't know what it's the typical people’s behavior there.
 When I was living in Germany, my boyfriend and I always tried to use leftovers to make new dishes and we tried to never throw away anything.
 In Spain food waste is mainly at the consumer level, people maybe are not aware and so they don't care that much.
 They don't think it's such a big problem to throw away some food.
 I think this is also because of misleading expiration dates on products.
 People think that they are going to get sick immediately also if the label says ‘best before’ so they just throw everything out and buy the same thing again and then.
 In this way, so much food gets wasted.

-And who is really driving their attention and raising the awareness (if this is done) on food waste and food waste-related issues in Spain?
-Do you feel that it is more the government or like NGOs and communities?
+And in Spain who is really raising the awareness (if this is done) on food waste and food waste-related issues?
+Do you feel that it is more the government or rather NGOs and communities?